pinojs/pino/docs/redaction.md

 Pino's redaction functionality is built on top of [`fast-redact`](http://github.com/davidmarkclements/fast-redact) which adds about 2% overhead to `JSON.stringify` when using paths without wildcards.

-When used with pino logger with a single redacted path, any overhead is within noise - we haven't found a way to deterministically measure it's effect.
+When used with pino logger with a single redacted path, any overhead is within noise - a way to deterministically measure it's effect has not been found.
 This is because its not a bottleneck.

 However, wildcard redaction does carry a non-trivial cost relative to explicitly declaring the keys (50% in a case where four keys are redacted across two objects).
 See